Microchip-MPLAB-Harmony/reference_apps/apps/pic32mz_ef_curiosity_v2/snake_game/readme.md

 ## Description:
 > This demonstration represents the classic snake game wherein the player maneuvers the snake and tries to eat the mice (food), which eventually grows the length of the snake.
 The player needs to protect the snake from hitting the boundary.
-> The application uses the Legato Graphics libray to implement the user interface.
+> The application uses the Legato Graphics library to implement the user interface.
 The template of each screen is made using the Legato Graphics Composer, while the snake was created using a rectangle widgets used inside a double chained list.
 The control for the thumbstick was implemented using the SPI driver library from Harmony 3.

 ## Modules/Technology Used:
 - Legato Graphics Library